ElasticSA/spout/README.md

 The ps1 scripts are powershell scripts for Windows and the sh scripts are shell scripts for Linux.

 The scripts read a config file called "elastic_stack.config", see the example file.

+The rta_ttp.py script can be used to run RTA TTPs from the Elastic Detection Rules project (https://github.com/elastic/detection-rules/tree/main/rta)

 The remaining scripts are specific to the skytap demo environment.